amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-09-blog2-deep-neural-network.md

 | bias_input_to_hidden1           | -0.691616944068   | -1.59037685196 |
 | bias_hidden1_to_hidden2         | 5.58110257009     | 6.57941831296  |
 | bias_hidden2_to_output          | 1.04814751225     | 2.33347094143  |

-As the starting weights are randomnly selected so

 ```python